huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_domain.md

 * `write_timeout` - (Optional, Int) Specifies the timeout for WAF to send requests to the origin server.
 The unit is second.
   Valid value ranges from `0` to `3,600`.

+<a name="Domain_traffic_mark"></a>
+The `traffic_mark` block supports:

+* `ip_tags` - (Optional, List) Specifies the IP tags.
+HTTP request header field of the original client IP address.
+  This field is used to store the real IP address of the client.
+After the configuration, WAF preferentially reads the configured field to obtain the real IP address of the client.
+If multiple fields are configured, WAF reads the IP address list in order.
+Note:
+  + If you want to use a TCP connection IP address as the client IP address, set IP Tag to `$remote_addr`.
+  + If WAF does not obtain the real IP address of a client from fields you configure, WAF reads the `cdn-src-ip`, `x-real-ip`, `x-forwarded-for` and `$remote_addr` fields in sequence to read the client IP address.
+  + When the website setting `proxy` is configured as `false`, this field does not take effect, and the client IP is only obtained through the `$remote_addr` field.

+* `session_tag` - (Optional, String) Specifies the session tag.
+This tag is used by known attack source rules to block malicious attacks based on cookie attributes.
+This parameter must be configured in known attack source rules to block requests based on cookie attributes.

+* `user_tag` - (Optional, String) Specifies the user tag.
+This tag is used by known attack source rules to block malicious attacks based on params attributes.
+This parameter must be configured to block requests based on the params attributes.

 ## Attribute Reference